Participation in the MolSSI Best Practices Workshop will require use of your own personal computer or laptop and installation of some software.

 -c conda-forge in our installation command.

-$ conda install numpy matplotlib $ conda install -c conda-forge notebook
+$ conda install -c conda-forge numpy matplotlib notebook

 The first time you use Git on a particular computer, you need to configure some things.

-$ git config --global user.name "YOUR NAME" $ git config --global user.email "YOUR_EMAIL"
+git config --global user.name "YOUR_FIRSTNAME YOUR_LASTNAME" git config --global user.email "YOUR_EMAIL_ADDRESS"

 git config --global init.defaultBranch main